 After an original budget of $975 million, the total project cost is now approximately $1.027 billion.
 The additional $52 million costs are being privately covered by the Vikings in order to ensure that design elements related to the fan experience are kept in the final project.
 The team/private contribution now includes just over $529 million (nearly 52% of stadium capital costs) while the public contribution toward the project remains at $498 million.
 The team has also absorbed a total of $23.2 million in costs of playing at the University of Minnesota for the 2014 and 2015 seasons.
 A breakdown of the team/private contributions is below:

-Of the project’s now $1.027 billion upfront capital costs, more than $529 million, or nearly 52% of the stadium cost, will be paid by private funds made up of a combination of Vikings private financing and equity and the MSFA’s sale of Stadium Builder’s Licenses (SBLs).
+Of the project’s now $1.087 billion upfront capital costs, $577 million, or 53% of the stadium cost, will be paid by private funds made up of a combination of Vikings private financing and equity and the MSFA’s sale of Stadium Builder’s Licenses (SBLs).
 The Vikings private financing and equity includes certain NFL financing in the form of a loan repaid by stadium revenues.
 The Stadium Builder’s Licenses program was authorized by the Minnesota legislature in the 2012 stadium legislation (for more on SBLs, click here).

 The 10-year contract with SMG includes an annual $6.75 million revenue guarantee to the publicly-owned stadium, which will allow the MSFA to build and maintain its capital and operating reserves to ensure that this stadium remains a world-class facility.